Sahil Chinoy

 CV available here

-I received my Ph.D. in economics from Harvard in May 2025.
-Previously, I was a graphics editor at The New York Times, and before that, I studied physics and economics at UC Berkeley.
+I received a Ph.D. in economics from Harvard in 2025.
+Before that, I was a graphics editor at The New York Times, and before that, I studied physics and economics at UC Berkeley.

 Working papers